Fable II: Downloadable content

 The first downloadable content (DLC), "Knothole Island", includes the ability to resurrect the player's dog by sacrifice.
 It was released 13 January 2009, and features a new map, with new items and quests.
 The DLC includes 3 new achievements worth 100 points.
-A free update allows players who haven't purchased "Knothole Island" to still play online with others who did.
+A free update allows players who have not purchased "Knothole Island" to still play online with others who did.
 "Knothole Island" was available for 800 Microsoft Points.
 The DLC got positive to average reviews.
 It holds a score of 66/100 on Metacritic.
 Dan Whitehead of Eurogamer awarded it a score of 6/10 while Tom Orry of VideoGamer.com awarded it a score of 7/10 saying that "Knothole Island is a good effort but far from the standard the full game set".

 The second DLC, "See the Future", includes the ability to change the player's dog's breed.
 It was released 12 May 2009.
 The DLC includes a quest based around three cursed items from Murgo the Trader.
 In addition to these new quests and items, one new area is included and players have the ability to change the breed of their dog as well as the ability to get their dog back if players chose not to resurrect their dog at the end of the main storyline.
 The DLC includes 13 new achievements worth 250 points.
 It was available for 560 Microsoft Points.
 The DLC was met with positive criticism: "[See The Future] should be an essential purchase for Fable fans.
 It doesn't change things enough to win over anyone who didn't enjoy the main game, but as an expansion it extends the game in ways that are certainly worth experiencing".

 As of September 2009, the entire Fable II game was available for download through Microsoft's Xbox Live Game Marketplace.
 When first released, the downloadable version of the game was broken up into 5 game episodes that play identical to the disc version of the game, and the first episode of the game was free to download, while Episodes 2, 3, 4, and 5 could be purchased within the game.
 Any player who purchased the disc version after the first episode can transfer all save data.

 Currently, only the entire game can be purchased, and Episode 1 is no longer available as a demo.
 The downloadable version featured the complete version of the disc-based game, as well as full compatibility with the previously released game add-ons, "Knothole Island" and "See the Future".

 A compilation of the Fable II disc with all the downloadable content was made available in Europe, sold as "Fable II - Game of the Year Edition" in September 2009.
 The "Game of the Year Edition" was made available in North America using the Platinum Hits branding in January 2010.